minvws/nl-covid19-coronacheck-backend-bizrules-signing-service/README.md

 This service signs "Statement of Vaccination" documents, converting them to a "Proof of Vaccination" Todo, check: A "Proof of Vaccination" consists out of hundreds of sequential Test Statements, each valid for 40 hours.

+## Requirements
+- Respond within 2 seconds
+- No data storage at all (to prevent creating a database with tons of PII, and for maximum scalability)
+- Enrichment per request

 ## Process overview

 This software currently supports two processses: